eLearning-TUDarmstadt/moodle-tool_cleanupusers/README.md

 ## Approach
 The Plugin executes a cron job which deletes, archives and reactivates archived users automatically.
+Afterwards the admin receives a notification e-mail about the number of archived and deleted users.

 ## TODO
 - [ ] Show a warning message for admins before users are archived or deleted